percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

 .. option:: --defaults-group=GROUP-NAME

-   This option is to set the group which should be read from the configuration file.
-This is used by |innobackupex| if you use the :option:`xtrabackup --defaults-group` option.
-It is needed for ``mysqld_multi`` deployments.
+   This option sets up the group which should be read from the configuration file.
+It is used if you use the :option:`xtrabackup --defaults-group` option and is required for ``mysqld_multi`` deployments.

+.. option:: --defaults-group-suffix=#

+   Also read groups with concat(group, suffix)

 .. option::  --dump-innodb-buffer-pool